 This was the fifth Poirot book and was first published in 1927.
 Some people have suggested it was the result of a number of short magazine stories having been cobbled together and it certainly is not regarded by most fans of Agatha as one of her finest books.
-Some people have suggested that the trials and tribulations she was going through at the time are reflected in the quality of the book.
+Some people have suggested that the trials and tribulations she was going through at the time with the death of her mother and the break up of her first marriage are reflected in the quality of the book.

 The genre aside, fans are also quite critical of the characterisation of the Big Four.
 There is no real adequate explanation of their motivation nor of how they came to be working together.
 They seem to have a supernatual ability to outwit Poirot whose repeated retort is that each time they win it teaches him something more about them and thus helps in his ambition to defeat them.

 The book is worth reading for no other reason than that when set against her best works it shows just what a master storyteller she was.
 Most authors have weaker works and when their output was as great as hers, it is hardly a surprise that the odd one is not up to par.

 You can see what fans of Agatha Christie had to say about the book by clicking here

 There is also a TV adaptation, below you can see a short clip featuring David Suchet.

 A luxury one bedroom apartment with allocated parking just a stone's throw from one of Agatha Christie's favourite beaches.

 A spacious and luxury two bedroom apartment in the Wellswood area of Torquay.